jknagin/Udacity-DRLND-P1-Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-1. Place the file in the root directory of the project submission and unzip the file.
+1. Place the file in the root directory of this repo and unzip the file.

-### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training the agent.
+1. Follow the instructions in the project [report](https://github.com/jknagin/Udacity-DRLND-P1-Navigation/blob/master/Report.md#running-navigationipynb) and the main Jupyter [notebook](https://github.com/jknagin/Udacity-DRLND-P1-Navigation/blob/master/Navigation.ipynb) to get started with training the agent.